-A self-taught courses in Literature (SL) are offered for students whose native language is Chinese.
 Students who enroll in a self-taught Language A: Literature course will be fully responsible for their own instruction and academic progress in the subject.
-Louisenlund requires self-taught students to consult regularly (two scheduled lessons per week) with a designated faculty member who is an expert in the subject.
-Students families will be billed an additional charge for these sessions.
+Louisenlund requires self-taught students to consult regularly (one scheduled seminar per week) with a designated faculty member who is an expert in the subject.
+Students' families will be billed an additional charge for these sessions.
 The amount will be determined by the bursar's office on the basis of the number of students enrolled in the course.
-Please consult the bursar for further details.